withastro/docs/src/pages/en/guides/typescript.md

 ## Type checking

-To see type errors in your editor please make sure that you have [Astro extention](/en/editor-setup/).
-Please note that `astro start` and `astro build` will not run any type checking, they just transpile the code with esbuild.
-To make sure that typescript errors prevent your code from building you can change your "build" script in `package.json`:
+To see type errors in your editor please make sure that you have the [Astro VS Code extention](/en/editor-setup/) installed.
+Please note that the `astro start` and `astro build` commands will transpile the code with esbuild, but will not run any type checking.
+To prevent your code from building if it contains TypeScript errors, change your "build" script in `package.json` to the following:

 ```diff
 -    "build": "astro build",